1652 – 2020

 1803 – 1893

-John Horniman (1803-1893) was a Quaker tea merchant and philanthropist.
-As a merchant, he ensured that his tea was sold as an unadulterated product, safe to drink.
-As a philanthropist, he supported many charities, and endowed a children’s trust whose work continues to this day.
+(1803-1893) was a Quaker tea merchant.
+He ensured that his tea was sold as an unadulterated product, safe to drink.
+He supported many charities, and endowed a children’s trust whose work continues to this day.

 1809 – 1872

-Quakers provided the finance, vision and in some cases the project management for the emergence of a network of railways in England.
+Quakers made a major contribution to the emergence of a network of railways in England.
 This had a profound influence on the transport of goods and people during the development of the Industrial Revolution.

 1811 – 18890

 John Bright (1811 – 1889) was the second Quaker to enter the British Parliament where he served for forty years.
 He was a Liberal and a Radical.
 He was a brilliant orator and a radical agitator who opposed the Corn Laws, the Crimean War and supported the North against the South in the American Civil War.
 He was also opposed to Home Rule for Ireland.

 Friends Hospital is a mental hospital in Philadelphia. it was founded by Quakers in 1813 and was the first private psychiatric hospital in the US.
 It was modelled on the methods pioneered by William Tuke at The Retreat, in York, England.